-Atlético Madrid v Barcelona
+Suarez scores as Atletico beat Barca

 Post update

-José Giménez (Atletico Madrid) wins a free kick in the defensive half.
+Gerard Piqué (Barcelona) wins a free kick in the defensive half.

 Post update